apache/incubator-taverna-site/content/websiteMigration/index.md

  2. Link to blog site such as https://blogs.apache.org/OOo/
  3. Work out way to capture so other stream

+**Wiki**
+<http://www.taverna.org.uk/> contains many links to <http://dev.mygrid.org.uk/wiki>
+The proposal is not to include wiki migration at this stage so to just include these links unless broken.

 **Bootstrap / Style Questions**

 class container (Fixed width) vs container-full (Full Width = Suggestion try Full

+top bar: A single menu/nav bar one for every page.

+side bar: For large pages longer than two screens even on a very wide screen.
+Have a page specific menubar on the right.
+Possibly hiding it on small screens.